Tort Reform News

 "The research shows, overwhelmingly, that the real problem is too much malpractice, not too many malpractice lawsuits."

-Click here to read the full story fromm the New York Times
+Click here to read the full story from The New York Times - July 11, 2009

 The Myth of the Frivolous Lawsuit